CSCfi/csc-user-guide/docs/quantum-computing/helmi/running-on-helmi.md

 ```

-Helmi currently uses `cirq-iqm==4.1` from which you can make your own container wrapper if you require additional python packages in your workflow.
-Instructions can be found via the [LUMI container wrapper](../../../computing/containers/tykky/).
+Helmi currently uses `cirq-iqm==4.1` environment.
+From this, you can make your own container wrapper if you require additional python packages in your workflow.
+Instructions can be found in the [LUMI container wrapper](../../../computing/containers/tykky/) documentation.

 ### OpenQASM

 Submission of OpenQASM formatted files is not currently supported on Helmi.
 You can convert your OpenQASM circuits to Cirq or Qiskit and submit them.
-On Qiskit this can be done with `QuantumCircuit.from_qasm_file('my_circuit.qasm')` or on Cirq creating the circuit from a string using  `circuit_from_qasm(""" Qasm_string """)`.
+* On Qiskit this can be done with `QuantumCircuit.from_qasm_file('my_circuit.qasm')`.
+* On Cirq, create the circuit from a string using  `circuit_from_qasm(""" Qasm_string """)`.

 ## Creating Circuits for Helmi

-In order to efficiently use Helmi, some knowledge of the underlying system architecture and topology is needed.
+To make the most efficient use of Helmi, some knowledge of the underlying system architecture and topology is needed.
 [Helmi's topology is described here](../helmi/) and the examples below show how this topology is utilised to improve results.

-The full set of examples can be found here [**Insert link**] showing the differences between simulators and Helmi and how to construct your circuits for optimum results.
-This repository also contains some useful scripts for submitting jobs.
-As of the Pilot-Phase project only **Qiskit** examples and scripts will be available.
-Users can still submit jobs to Helmi in Cirq and support for Cirq will come soon.
+An additional set of examples can be found here [**Insert link**].
+The examples emphasize the difference between running on a simulator and a real physical quantum computer, and how to construct your circuits for optimum results on Helmi.
+The repository also contains some useful scripts for submitting jobs.
+Currently, **Qiskit** examples are available.

 The `csc_qu_tools` python file contains all the necessary functions and classes needed for using Helmi via LUMI.
-This tool is not required for Qiskit usage as it provide much of the same functionality as `qiskit-iqm`, the Cirq class is required for Helmi specific functionality, therefore we recommend users to use this for submitting jobs to Helmi.
+This tool is not required for Qiskit usage as it provide much of the same functionality as `qiskit-iqm`.
+The Cirq class is required for Helmi specific functionality, therefore we recommend users to use this for submitting jobs to Helmi.

-### CSC Quantum Tools
+### Quantum Tools

-CSC also provides a python package to help in interfacing with Helmi via LUMI.
-The `csc_qu_tools` python package provides everything necessary to connect and submit jobs to Helmi via LUMI without any of the additional steps for setting up your python files.
-Currently users can use this tools for both Qiskit and Cirq.
+A python package to help interfacing with Helmi via LUMI is provided.
+The `csc_qu_tools` python package provides everything necessary to connect and submit jobs to Helmi via LUMI.
+Users can use the tool set for both Qiskit and Cirq.

-This package can be accessed if you have the `helmi` module loaded via `import csc_qu_tools`.
-Further documentation to follow...
+The package can be accessed after loading one of the `helmi` modules, by `import csc_qu_tools`.